Please sign in with Google to view the map.

 About Catedral de Santa Tecla de Tarragona

-Dedicated to Saint Tecla, Tarragona Cathedral was built on approximately the same site of what was once the Roman temple that formed part of the provincial forum, being the seat of the Tarraco provincial government in the 1st century A.D.
+Dedicated to Saint Tecla, Tarragona Cathedral stands on the site of the former Roman temple of the imperial cult, which formed part of the vast Provincial Forum of Tarraco in the 1st century A.D.
+This hilltop location was the political and religious heart of Roman Tarragona, and the cathedral preserves several layers of this ancient past.

-Catedral de Santa Tecla de Tarragona was built around two terraced squares.
-The upper square (the imperial cult complex) was surrounded by a portico, large portions of which can be seen today in the cloister of the city's cathedral.
-At one end was a large hall, which has been identified as the cella, or inner sanctuary, of a magnificent temple of the imperial cult.
+The Catedral de Santa Tecla de Tarragona was constructed across two terraced squares that once belonged to the imperial cult complex.
+Large sections of the original Roman portico can still be seen today in the cathedral’s cloister.
+At one end of the upper terrace stood a monumental hall identified as the cella, or inner sanctuary, of the Roman temple.

-Click on any of the 99 images to open full screen gallery player
+Click on any of the 99 images to open full screen gallery player.
+Note that viewing images is subject to our Fair Use Policy.

 Visiting Catedral de Santa Tecla de Tarragona